Travel guide to the top of Coal Bank Pass in CO

-Coal Bank Pass is a high mountain pass at an elevation of 10,640 ft (3,243 m) above the sea level, located in the San Juan Mountains of western Colorado in the United States.
-The pass is traversed by the Million Dollar Highway.
+Coal Bank Pass is a high mountain pass at an elevation of 3.243m (10,640ft) above the sea level, located in San Juan County, in the U.S. state of Colorado.